NLnetLabs/rotonda/design docs/roto/design-fiq.md

 ```
 // A ibgp-dropper that takes as argument the AS for which we're dropping the
 // iBGPs.
-module ibgp-dropper with our_asn: Asn {
+module ibgp-dropper for route: Route with our_asn: Asn {
-    define our-as for route: Route with our_asn: Asn {
+    define for route: Route {
         our_as = AsPathFilter.last.equals(our_asn);
     }

-    term drop-ibgp for route: Route with asn: Asn {
+    term drop-ibgp for route: Route {
         // `our-asn` is an argument of type `Asn` that should be defined by
         // the filter that includes this term.
-        with our-asn(asn);
         match {
             // drop if our own AS appears anywhere in
             // the as-path.